-Finding a good niche for your career in web design can be a great way to make some serious cash, and pursue your interests and passions at the same time.
-Of course, there are some important questions that you'll need to consider before taking the plunge into the "niche industry."
+Finding a good niche for your career in web development can be a great way to make some serious cash, as well as pursue your interests and passions at the same time.
+Of course, there are some important questions you'll need to consider before taking the plunge into a freelance web developer 'niche' industry.
 For example:

 - What exactly is a niche?

 - How can you identify a good web developer niche for your own business?